 Pro tip: It is easier to have an effective sprint planning meeting if priorities have already been determined and the backlog is groomed with complete information regarding each user story.
 The product owner should be prepared with the required details and information to help the dev team better understand the story and avoid confusion.

 - The purpose of sprint planning is to plan, estimate, and agree upon the deliverables of the upcoming sprint

 - A typical sprint meeting agenda is to go through the user stories from the prioritized backlog, create tasks and subtasks, estimate the user story, pull the agreed-upon number of stories into the sprint, set a sprint goal, and start the sprint

 - The participants of a sprint meeting are the entire scrum team, including the product owner, scrum master, developers, testers, designer, and anyone else involved in building or developing the product or feature

 - The desired outcome of sprint planning is to establish a common sprint goal that is collaboratively decided upon by team members based on priorities, team velocity, and value realization to the end user

 The daily scrum is a 15-minute time-boxed meeting to update on progress and set the day’s goal.

 The goal of the daily scrum, also called the daily standup, is to share the progress that each team member has contributed toward meeting the sprint goal, along with the plan for the day.
 The most important function of the daily scrum meeting is to raise any impediments that might hinder the team from achieving its daily objective.

-The format of the daily scrum is established in The Scrum Guide.
-Each team member answers three questions:
+One format of the daily scrum that suits this agenda, as established in previous editions of The Scrum Guide, has each team member answer three questions: